Nowadays, most modern cars have been manufactured with an installed computer.

 Kilmer believed that you have nothing else to do with all these upgrades if your system is perfectly working.

-But you must still check your car regularly for air filter, engine oil, fan belt, and radiator.
+But you must still check your car regularly for air filters, engine oil, fan belt, and radiator.

 As for tuning up your engine, it doesn’t exist as much as before.
 Some maintenance can be done using computers or laptops.